theforeman/foreman-documentation/guides/README.md

   	gem install asciidoctor asciidoctor-pdf --pre

 Then simply run `make` or `make html` which builds HTML artifacts.
 Generating PDF output is slow, therefore command `make pdf` must be used separately.
 To make both formats in one command, use `make html pdf`.

+### Different versions of the build

+Currently there are three different versions

+This is the default that is generated with make html or pdf:
+	make BUILD=foreman

+This generates a downstream preview of the guide:
+	make BUILD=satellite

+This generates  a version for Foreman installed on Debian
+	make BUILD=foreman-deb

 To build downstream version perform `make BUILD=satellite`.

 Few additional make targets are available on the guide level.
 To quickly build HTML version and open new tab in a browser do: